Food Supply Chain Traceability Risks and Solutions

 Determining the best software features for your food supply chain

 Take for instance, the task of improving your company’s inventory management systems.
 For that, you need to ind an ERP with an automated inventory management application.
 This tool regulates excess inventory with limited shelf-life and ensures ingredients are viable with surprising speed.
 These kinds of functionalities inside the ERP use unique pieces of data, like order dates, times, or serialized sequence numbers like RFID, and trace inventory through an entire supply chain in minutes.

 An agile ERP is capable of implementing critical control points anywhere in your enterprise per regulatory metrics.
 Market this to your supply chain team as a continuous improvement model, retractable process, or prevention method if these created dashboards can reveal high level attention.
 The ERP should be able to record and archive product and date information, instantly, in the same system.

-Should any recipe become compromised, an effective supply chain ERP – like Epicor or Infor – will have a nimble on-the-fly configurator that allows users to manipulate recipes and continue production.
+Should any recipe become compromised, an effective food supply chain ERP—like Epicor—will have a nimble on-the-fly configurator that allows users to manipulate recipes and continue production.
 This way business processes can evolve and provide answers for issues that were once very troublesome and risky in new ways.
 It will be a distinct competitive advantage for your business.
-Supply chain systems like this are saving millions of lives, because there’s no room for error in food production.
+Food supply chain systems like this are saving millions of lives, because there’s no room for error in food production.
 Period.
 Recalls happen each week, devastating operations and causing a negative ripple effect in upstream and downstream industries.
 Ultimately, if this happens (the odds are good that it will, without proper attention or data tracking) a brand will lose credibility with consumers and income will further suffer in an already price-volatile market.
 Look no further than Chipotle.